Amsterdam is famous for its pancakes, also known as “poffertjes,” due to their unique texture and flavor.

 The Pannenkoekenhuis in Jordaan sells sweet and savory pancakes, including gluten-free and vegetarian choices.

-Mook Pancakes is a fashionable pancake place that makes Instagram-worthy pancakes like the “Red Velvet” with cream cheese and raspberries and the “Buddha’s Bowl” with avocado, poached eggs, and bacon.
+Mook Pancakes is a fashionable place that makes Instagram-worthy pancakes like the “Red Velvet” with cream cheese and raspberries and the “Buddha’s Bowl” with avocado, poached eggs, and bacon.

 Don’t be scared to try something new—many Amsterdam restaurants and cafés provide pancakes for brunch or breakfast.